 According to Antony Adshead, Storage Editor of Computer Weekly, “The number of respondents that reported inadequate backup or failure to meet service level agreements (SLAs) rose to 40% in 2021 from a pre-pandemic 31% in 2019.
 Digging down into that, backup failure rates are quite staggering, with 37% of all jobs failing and 34% of restores failing.”

-4 – Email Infiltration
+4 – Multifactor Authentication Lowers Email Infiltration Risk

 I mention four things that can go wrong to emphasize how MFA can play a role in making more things go right.
 It isn’t statistically probable that everything you have in place will fail or be strained at the same time but it’s important to employ a portfolio of measures so the odds are in your favor.
 Is it worth spending a one-time fee of less than $1,500.00 to avoid losing 100 times that amount?

 The MFA available within M365 is only one of many solutions.
 Curious about what else is out there?
 We help our clients find the right one for their unique requirements.